rosszurowski/hibiscss/README.md

   rule('p', 'position', { relative: 'relative', absolute: 'absolute' }, { responsive: true }),
 ];

-const css = lhc(rules);
+const css = lhcss(rules);
 ```

 LHC will take care of the AST, generating the CSS, and grouping rules into media queries, leaving you to declaratively define the rules you want.

-You can integrate lhc into your build step, tie it together via [styled-components](https://github.com/styled-components/styled-components), or just generally do whatever!
+You can integrate lhcss into your build step, tie it together via [styled-components](https://github.com/styled-components/styled-components), or just generally do whatever!

 ## Why?